hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

             }
             return .none
         }

+        // The subscriber receives a completion event
+        // Subscribers.Assign never fails & ignores the completion event altogether
-        public func receive(completion: Subscribers.Completion<Never>) {
+        // The subscriber is cancelled when the completion event is received nonetheless public func receive(completion: Subscribers.Completion<Never>) {
             cancel()
         }

+        // Call cancel to cancel the subscriber
+        // If the subscriber is currently susbcribed, cancel the subscription and move
+        // SubscriptionStatus to terminated
         public func cancel() {
             guard case let .subscribed(subscription) = status else {
                 return